srikanthkakumanu/do-java/app/src/main/java/concurrency/notes.md

 1. Basic synchronization (synchronized keyword)
 2. Locks
+3. Condition Object - Allow thread to block until a condition becomes true.

+The below also useful for synchronization and thread coordination which offer out-of-the-box solution.
+<B>Concurrent Utilities for synchronization or Thread co-ordination</B>

-3. Semaphore - Maintain the permits.
+4. Semaphore - Maintain the permits.
 The permits that control thread access to limited no. of shared resources.
-4. Condition Object - Allow thread to block until a condition becomes true.
 5. CountDownLatch - Allow one or more threads to wait until a set of operations to perform in other threads complete.
 6. CyclicBarrier - Allow a set of threads to all wait for each other to reach a common barrier point.
 7. Phaser - A more flexible reusable synchronization barrier.
 It is more flexible than CountDownLatch and CyclicBarrier.
+8. Exchanger
+9. SynchronousQueue

 <H4><B>2.1 Synchronized</B></H4>